kubedb/docs/docs/guides/mssqlserver/gitops/gitops.md

 ### Update Version

-List Mssqlserver versions using `kubectl get Elasticsearchversion` and choose desired version that is compatible for upgrade from current version.
-Check the version constraints and ops request [here](/docs/guides/Mssqlserver/update-version/update-version.md).
+List Mssqlserver versions using `kubectl get msversion` and choose desired version that is compatible for upgrade from current version.
+Check the version constraints and ops request [here](/docs/guides/mssqlserver/update-version/overview.md).

 Let's choose `2022-cu22` in this example.